Daniel-Son002/cs254-tamarin/ex1/README.md

 - `L` is an *action fact*
 - `t1`, `t2`, `t3` are *terms*

+You can find a more detailed overview in the cheatsheet.

 ## KeyGen

 `KeyGen` allows a participant `A` to generate a fresh secret key and store it using the fact `!LongTermKey`.